1.3.2.20 Amendments to the CSA Act

 - Child support assessments are based on the taxable income for the most recent taxation year (2.4.4) rather than taxable income for the financial year before last.
 The Registrar no longer uses an inflation factor to adjust a parent's taxable income.

 - Transitional arrangements applied for all existing cases.
-The Registrar made a new child support assessment for the child support period starting 1 July 1999, based upon the parents' taxable income for 1997-98, modified by an inflation factor.
+The Registrar made a new child support assessment for the CSP starting 1 July 1999, based upon the parents' taxable income for 1997-98, modified by an inflation factor.
 The Registrar made another new assessment if the payer's 1998-99 tax assessment issued before 1 June 2000, or if the payee's 1998-99 tax assessment issued first and the payee's income would affect the rate of child support.

 From 23 December 1997